ACSA Convention & Expo

 Jeremy Murrell, Founder, Morpheus

 Jeremy Murrell founded Morpheus to help brand stop guessing about marketing and start growing.
 With over 25 years of experience in marketing, market research and behavioral science – including two decades of shaping some of the world’s most iconic spirits brands – I’ve seen firsthand how a clear marketing strategy can transform a brand’s growth trajectory.
 At Brown-Forman I worked on brands that include Jack Daniel’s, Woodford Reserve, Old Forester, Herradura tequila and a variety of RTDs to define brand positioning, craft marketing strategies and uncover opportunities for growth.
-I believe in an approach that combines the science of research with the art of creative storytelling that helps brands uncover what makes them unique, how to connect with consumers more deeply, and ultimately grow
+I believe in an approach that combines the science of research with the art of creative storytelling that helps brands uncover what makes them unique, how to connect with consumers more deeply, and ultimately grow with confidence

 Session: Beyond Demographics: Connecting with Consumers